Poudingue/material_design_shadron/README.md

 For visualisation (and color picking):

 - size : The width and height of windows
-- γ : gamma correction of your screen.
+- γ_image : gamma correction of the reference image.
 Most of the time 2.2.
+- γ_screen : gamma correction of your screen.
+Most of the time 2.2.
 - diff_amplification : Amplification applied to the comparison windows.

-/!\ The reference file should have no gamma correction for now